About

 Is it a Recognized Therapy?

 Yes.
-Ochs LENS Neurofeedback is recognized and supported by major professional organizations.
+LENS Neurofeedback is recognized and supported by major professional organizations.
 The U.S. Department of Veterans Affairs (VA) has officially included LENS as a supported neurofeedback modality for Community Care Network providers, recognizing its efficacy and safety.

 Furthermore, a significant body of peer-reviewed research supports the use of LENS for various conditions.
 You can review the extensive bibliography of studies conducted on LENS Neurofeedback to learn more about its clinical applications.